mquinson/po4a/CONTRIBUTING.md

 script `po4a-normalize`.
 See for example the YAML tests for some easy test definitions.

-The "_normalize_" tests expect to find four files in the corresponding test directory:
+The "_normalize_" tests expect to find at least four files in the corresponding test directory:

 1. The master file used as input for po4a.
 2. The expected .pot file, using the same name as the master